particles-masterthesis/aggregation/README.md

-# aggregation
+# transition
-master-thesis sub-project about aggregation in particle based visualizations
+master-thesis sub-project about transition in particle based visualizations like bar charts, scatter plots and maps.